fysh711426/UndetectedChromeDriver/README.md

 ```

 > **Note**
-> If you need to reload chrome driver, you must use the new options.
+> If you need to reload chrome driver, you must use new options.

 ```C#
 var createOptions = () =>